Small Business Insurance: A Strategic Guide

 How much does small business insurance cost per month?

-Most small businesses pay between $50 and $300 per month for a comprehensive insurance package.
-General liability alone typically costs $40 to $100 per month.
-A business owners policy averages $50 to $150 per month.
+In 2026, most small businesses pay between $50 and $350 per month for a comprehensive insurance package.
+General liability alone typically costs $45 to $110 per month.
+A business owners policy averages $55 to $175 per month.
 Total costs depend on your industry, number of employees, location, and the specific policies you carry.

 Is small business insurance required by law?